karanxgit/AI-LLM-Essay-Score-Predictor-Using-BERT/README.md

 ---

-# 📝 AI + LLM-Based Automated Essay Scoring
+# 📝 AI-Powered Automated Essay Scoring & Explanation System

 This project aims to **automate essay scoring** by leveraging **Artificial Intelligence (AI) and Large Language Models (LLM)**.
 By using **BERT embeddings, an LSTM model for scoring, and GPT-powered explanations**, the system can analyze essays, **predict scores**, and provide **constructive feedback**.